canonical/charm-relation-interfaces/interfaces/fiveg_core_gnb/v0/README.md

   - MNC (Mobile Network Code)
   - SST (Slice Service Type)
   - SD (Slice Differentiator)

+TAC shall adhere to the following rules:
+  - integer between 1 and 16777215

+The values of each PLMN shall adhere to the following rules:
+  - MCC must be a numeric string of length three
+  - MNC must be a numeric string of length two or three
+  - SST must be an integer between 0 and 255
+  - SD must be an integer between 0 and 16777215

 ### Requirer

 - Is expected to provide a unique identifier of the CU (or gNodeB).

+The unique identifier shall adhere to the following rules:
+  - only alphanumeric, underscores, dashes are allowed
+  - length must be between 2 and 256 characters, with the first one being alphabetic

 ## Relation Data